Head to Head Analysis: Leonardo DRS (DRS) and Its Peers

 |20

-Leonardo DRS currently has a consensus price target of $19.00, suggesting a potential upside of 44.49%.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.70%.
-Given Leonardo DRS’s stronger consensus rating and higher possible upside, analysts plainly believe Leonardo DRS is more favorable than its rivals.
+Leonardo DRS currently has a consensus target price of $19.00, indicating a potential upside of 51.03%.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 23.29%.
+Given Leonardo DRS’s stronger consensus rating and higher probable upside, research analysts clearly believe Leonardo DRS is more favorable than its competitors.

 61.4% of Leonardo DRS shares are held by institutional investors.
 Comparatively, 47.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
-1.0% of Leonardo DRS shares are held by insiders.
-Comparatively, 13.4% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+1.0% of Leonardo DRS shares are held by company insiders.
+Comparatively, 13.4% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Leonardo DRS and its rivals’ net margins, return on equity and return on assets.

 Summary

-Leonardo DRS beats its rivals on 8 of the 13 factors compared.
+Leonardo DRS beats its competitors on 7 of the 13 factors compared.

 About Leonardo DRS